jolars/normreg/paper/rebuttal.md

 >
 > Considering or discussion robust standardization methods would also be
 > appreciated, but a weakness I could accept if other items were addressed.
-> Questions For Authors:
 >
+> ## Questions For Authors
+>
 > See above content, if you could provide:
 >
-> Larger experimental evaluations Algorithm blocks for each case
+> 1. Larger experimental evaluations
+> 2. Algorithm blocks for each case
 >
 > I will raise my score to accept and strongly champion the work, though I would
 > still encourage improvements in writing.
 Code Of Conduct: Affirmed.
 Overall